 All components of an application to be implemented into the production environment are required to be in vertical structure, where, with the exception of system or standard production libraries and input data, all of the files required to completely build and run the jobs are contained in an application-specific package.
-The package must contain all J-jobs and ex-scripts specific to the model and should be named with the following format: model.vX.Y.Z (e.g. gfs.v12.0.1).
-Files should be organized into sub-directories according to their type (see Table 3).
-If there exists code, scripts or other files shared between multiple models then they should reside in a separate shared package (e.g. gsi\shared.v5.0.0).
-Shared packages should not contain J-jobs or a jobs sub-directory.
+The package must contain all J-jobs and ex-scripts specific to the model and must be named with the following format: model.vX.Y.Z (e.g. gfs.v12.0.1).
+Files must be organized into sub-directories according to their type (see Table 3).
+If there exists code, scripts or other files shared between multiple models then they must reside in a separate shared package (e.g. model_shared.v5.0.0).
+Shared packages must not contain J-jobs or a jobs sub-directory.
+Shared packages must be backward compatible.

 Subdirectory Description

 doc release notes or other documentation

 jobs J -jobs

 scripts ex -scripts

 ush utility scripts (ush-scripts)

 sorc source code

 exec binary executables

 parm parameter files

+fix fixed fields, tables or other static input data

+lib model-specific libraries